1RN21CS056/ATM-Simulator_Project/README.md

 # ATM-Simulator
-Project by Dhanush and Eshwar
+Project by Dhanush M and Eshwar K